 Note: "Five-Minute Mindfulness" is expanded on in Chapter 9 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.

-You might also enjoy my Psychology Today piece: 6 Benefits of Practicing Mindfulness Outside of Meditation.
+You might also like: 6 Benefits of Practicing Mindfulness Outside of Meditation.